TaniaD13/handbook/qa.md

 Coming Soon

 ## Launch Checklist/Process
+These are some of the high-level checks we make before launching and is not a complete list as each project is different.

 ### Page Content
-* Make sure web copywriting has been proofread, and ran through a spelling and grammar checker to check for correctness.
-Use online tools such as Reverso, or Spellcheckplus.com
+* Make sure web content has been proofread, and run through a spelling and grammar checker to check for correctness.

 * Check that generic content, such as lorem ipsum, has been properly removed and replaced.